ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Introduction

+In this work, we investigate whether the cost-efficiency of UQ methods can be combined with the strong performance of PRMs.
+Prior work has shown that LLM internal states contain rich credibility signals that can be efficiently extracted with learned classifiers for hallucination detection \cite{azaria-mitchell-2023-internal,he-etal-2024-llm,shelmanov2025headpredictheadquestion}.
+Motivated by this observation, we introduce a lightweight training-based \textbf{Reasoning Probe (ReProbe)} that introspectively analyzes LLM internal states to assess the credibility of generated reasoning steps.
+In contrast to PRMs, which depend on external knowledge to evaluate reasoning traces, ReProbe relies only on model signals already available during generation: intermediate hidden states, attention weights, and logits -- thereby enabling substantially more efficient step-level reasoning verification while maintaining strong performance (see \Cref{fig:uq_vs_prm}).

-Extensive in-domain (ID) and out-of-domain (OOD) evaluation highlights UHeads' advantages in three key aspects: (1) \textbf{Generalizable Performance}: UHeads achieve competitive or superior performance compared to PRM baselines in step-level verification and test-time scaling, including best-of-$N$ selection and step-level correctness supervision, especially when dealing with OOD reasoning tasks (e.g., reasoning-intensive QA and planning); (2) \textbf{Computational Efficiency}: UHeads substantially outperform PRMs that are 150$\times$ larger, while remaining competitive with PRMs up to 800$\times$ larger; and (3) \textbf{Training Data Efficiency}: unlike PRMs, which often rely on proprietary datasets \cite{skyworkopeno12024}, costly human annotations \cite{lightman2023letsverifystepstep}, or consensus-filtering pipelines involving both Monte Carlo rollouts and LLM judgments \cite{zhang2025lessonsdevelopingprocessreward}, UHeads can be trained on data annotated automatically in a self-supervised manner.
+Extensive in-domain (ID) and out-of-domain (OOD) evaluations highlight the advantages of our approach in three key aspects: \textbf{(1)~Strong generalizable performance}: ReProbes achieve competitive or superior performance compared to PRMs in step-level verification and test-time scaling, especially when dealing with OOD reasoning tasks; \textbf{(2)~Computational efficiency}: ReProbes outperform PRMs that are up to $150\times$ larger and remain competitive with PRMs up to $810\times$ larger.
+While typical PRMs contain 1.5--8B parameters, the probes trained in our work require fewer than 10M parameters; \textbf{(3) Training data efficiency}: unlike PRMs, which often rely on proprietary datasets \cite{skyworkopeno12024}, costly human annotations \cite{lightman2023letsverifystepstep}, or consensus-filtering involving both Monte Carlo rollouts and LLM judgments \cite{zhang2025lessonsdevelopingprocessreward}, ReProbes can be trained on data annotated automatically in a self-supervised and cost-efficient manner.

-Our contributions are the following: \begin{itemize}[leftmargin=2em, label=$\bullet$, noitemsep, partopsep=1pt, topsep=2pt, parsep=1pt] \item We introduce a lightweight approach to verifying step-level correctness in LLM-generated reasoning by extending the UHead framework.
-Our 9.8M-parameter UHead achieves competitive or superior performance compared to 7B-scale PRMs across diverse reasoning tasks and settings, while being significantly more efficient at inference time in terms of memory and compute.

-\item We develop an efficient and scalable data annotation pipeline that eliminates the need for human-labeled data, verifiable final answers, or costly Monte Carlo rollouts.
-We further show that high performance in reasoning verification can be achieved using annotations derived either from external verification models (e.g., DeepSeek R1) or from a fully self-supervised process.

-\item We show that our approach achieves strong generalization across domains: a single UHead trained only on mathematical tasks generalizes effectively to planning and general knowledge QA.
-Unlike PRMs, which often overfit to domain-specific reasoning patterns, our lightweight UHead verifier leverages internal LLM uncertainty signals, enabling robust reasoning verification without requiring domain adaptation. \end{itemize}